How to write the letter yu in Latin. Translator into Latin online. How to write last name and first name

 • use u instead of instead of v not supported:

-1. The Medicine preset allows you to transliterate Latin words according to the rules used for reading medical, biological, chemical Latin terms (any option can be changed using the settings).
+1. The Medicine settings set allows you to transliterate Latin words according to the rules adopted for reading medical, biological, and chemical Latin terms (using the settings you can change any option).
 In particular:

-• positional variants of reading letters are taken into account s, c, combinations ti, ns, sm, prefixes ex-;
+• positional options for reading letters are taken into account s, c, combinations ti, ns, sm, consoles ex-;

 • combinations qu, ngu before all vowels are transliterated as [kv], [ngv]: